If you are planning on applying to University of Miami, the regular decision application deadline is January 1 and the application fee costs $70.

 Schools that are very difficult to get into, like University of Miami, accept fewer than 60% of all applicants.
 At least 50% of all admitted students have GPAs in the top 10% of their high school class and scored over 1230 on the SAT and over 26 on the ACT.
 Admissions to dual degree honors programs in medicine, marine geology, Latin American studies, exercise physiology, law and biochemistry, and molecular biology is program extremely difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college has a different way of determining which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+Each college has a different way of determining which factors are given the most weight in the admissions process.
+When assembling your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and apply to colleges that prioritize the areas where you shine.